Kyu/auto-fsg/README.md

 You will have to add `export LD_LIBRARY_PATH=/path/to/filteredseed/libs` to the end of your ~/.bashrc in order for it to work

 #### Windows
 Still figuring out how to compile for Windows...

+### Running
+Take the jar from `build/libs/..` after building, paste in your mod folder alongside the fabric modules.
+Paste a copy of your `seed` executable in `.minecraft/mods/autofsg`.
+Run minecraft, click AutoFSG, and wait.

+#### Commands
+`/verification`: Prints out copyable verification code

 ### Editing